 For her first two internships, Corrin balanced academics and student activities with applying the skills she’s learned in real-world scenarios.
 In fall 2016, she was the public relations intern with Edie Brown and Associates, a Baltimore PR organization, helping with press releases, media pitches, and planning media parties and interviews.
 In spring 2017, she was the communication intern at St. Paul's School, writing social media content and designing flyers and social media graphics.

-Her final internship took Corrin from the Stevenson campus for her final semester to Orlando, where she worked as a vacation planner at the Magic Kingdom theme park.
-"I assisted guests with finding the right-fit ticket for their vacation and provided general knowledge and information about the Walt Disney World Resort," she explains, adding that her coursework and previous internships provided her confidence to work with the public to provide them with a magical experience during their time at the park.
+Her final internship took Corrin from the Stevenson campus to Orlando, where she worked as a vacation planner at the Magic Kingdom theme park.
+"I assisted guests with finding the right-fit ticket for their vacation and provided general knowledge and information about the Walt Disney World Resort," she explains, adding that her coursework and previous internships gave her the confidence to work with the public to provide them with a magical experience during their time at the park.

 "My classes provided me with so many different skills such as event planning, public relations, marketing, and so on that obviously put me at an advantage."

 She says that her Stevenson experience taught her to always look for those lending a helping hand.
 "This lesson has mainly come from my professors, mentors, and organization advisors.
 Regardless of what I was going through, there was always a member of the Stevenson community there to help in any way.
 Stevenson taught me to be that lending hand for those that need one.
 As a member of a service organization, I was able to help those in need, and knowing that I made a positive impact in someone's life is an indescribable feeling."